| The evolutionary theory

 difficult to grasp for those who are unaccustomed to astrophysics but

 even these readers should benefit a great deal from this book.
+The book is divided into six

 major chapters with a few shorter chapters near the end.
 The major